Leander-Dynamics/terraform-halomd/README-ALL-IN-ONE.md

   AD --> SApprove --> AS --> StageRG
   AS --> PApprove --> AP --> ProdRG
 ```
-This is the merged overview of the PR and main pipeline runs. fileciteturn0file0
+This is the merged overview of the PR and main pipeline runs.【F:docs/README-CI-CD.md†L1-L6】

 ### 7.2 Developer‑centric (laptop) flow